 Q: What is the cost of typing for donors?

-A: Through Dana-Farber/Children's Hospital Cancer Center, donor typing is free for immediate family members at Dana-Farber Cancer Institute's blood center.
+A: Through Dana-Farber/Boston Children's Cancer and Blood Disorders Center, donor typing is free for immediate family members at Dana-Farber Cancer Institute's blood center.
 Extended family members and friends interested in becoming a marrow donor should contact the National Marrow Donor Program (NMDP), which will provide typing services for a cost of $60.
 This fee may be covered by the donor's health care insurance plan.

 Q: What is the donor process?

 A: A bone marrow donor process begins with a physical evaluation, which includes basic blood tests and screening for infectious disease.
 If the donor is approved, she will have to attend a pre-operative appointment before the bone marrow harvest, a surgical operation to collect the bone marrow.

 Q: How long do donors have to stay in the hospital after the bone marrow harvest?

 A: Bone marrow donors stay one night for observation after the bone marrow harvest.
 If the donor is a child, she will be admitted to the transplantation unit if a bed is available.
 If the donor is an adult, the harvest and overnight stay occur at Brigham and Women's Hospital.

 Q: Can I contact my child's unrelated bone marrow donor?

 A: For the first year after your child's transplant you can have anonymous contact with the donor.
 Communication is usually facilitated through the National Marrow Donor Program.
 You may send written correspondence, but no personal information, names or geographical references are allowed.
 After one year, if both parties agree, you may directly contact the donor.
 In some cases, this waiting period may be longer due to international regulations.